Welcome to the website of the greatest Rotary club in the world!

-The Field Of Valor is a relatively new project for the Covina Rotary Club and has proven to be a smashing success.
-This year's Field of Valor will run from November 7th through the 15th and will be held at Sierra Vista Middle School in Covina.
+The Field Of Valor, a major project for the Covina Rotary Club, has proven to be a smashing success.
+This year's Field of Valor ran from November 7th through the 15th and was held at Sierra Vista Middle School in Covina.
 Daily events honor our brave soldiers.
 Those participating as flag sponsors help us assist the local families of our Active Duty Military, Veterans and the Ontario USO.
 Each of the 2000 flags honors an Active Duty military or Veteran soldier.
 Flag sponsors are able to designate individual flags to honor a brave soldier for $35.00 and varying levels of event sponsorships are also available.
 To learn more about the event, you can download the Powerpoint presentation or view the pictures in our photo gallery.
 You can also visit our project website at www.CovinaFieldOfValor.org.

 Educational Scholarship: One needy student per year for perpetuity will receive a $1,000 scholarship for attendance at Mt.
 San Antonio College.
 This is due to a $13,334 contribution from the Covina Rotary Club and $6,667 matching funds from the Bernard Osher Foundation.
 "We all realize that a fine education is a fundamental need for everyone in today's competitive world," says Dr. Jim Teal, the Covina Rotarian who spearheaded this project.
 "The benefits of Rotary largess are durable, long lasting, and important to our society."
 Lisa Sugimoto, Interim Executive Director of the Mt.
 San Antonio College Foundation stated that, "This gift makes it possible for one of our needy and deserving students to receive a scholarship that will help them progress to their educational goal.
 It is a gift of education, and a gift of hope."
 Pictured are Dr. Jim Teal, Lisa Sugimoto, and Craig Cerro, Covina Rotary Club Past President.